 Who We Are

 Stop Hunger Now distributes food and other life-saving aid to vulnerable children and families around the world, and works to help end world hunger.
-We package and ship meals to feed people in need through community-supported meal-packaging programs that engage half a million volunteers a year.
+We package and ship meals to feed people in need through community-supported meal-packaging programs that have engaged half a million volunteers to date.

 What We Do